 Dormancy is defined as “A state of quiescence during the development of many plants characterized by their inability to grow, though continuing their morphological and physiological activities.”
 The pause in physical growth patterns, a time of rest after a long season of growth … bears hibernating in caves, latent, sleeping awaiting the emergence of spring.
 Yes, this is an apt description of all of us lounging all winter long, the short days and long dark nights, resting yet longing for colorful first of spring flowers and longer days of summer.

-Fall planting takes advantage of cold, moist winter conditions, breaking seed dormancies and promoting earlier germination and faster seedling establishment the following spring.
+A fall installation takes advantage of cold, moist winter conditions, breaking seed dormancies and promoting earlier germination and faster seedling establishment the following spring.
 This early seedling establishment is especially critical on sand, which heats up and dries out quickly in spring and on clay, which gets rock-hard when it dries out and restricts root development.
 Wet clay soils are also difficult to work and plant during moist spring conditions.

 Fall Seeding Advantages